uon-language/specification/spec.md

 | `0xfe`  | Validation   | `modulo: !!uint(default: 1)`                      | Binary size in byte must be multiple of `modulo` |
 |         |              |                                                   |                                                  |

+### Emails

+Unfortunately UON does not have a type for emails.
+The main reason is because there is no regex that 100% works.
+The RFC5322 is not enough to check an email validity.
+One has also to refer to RFC5321, RFC3696 and RFC1034 and RFC1035.
+That said the email `"()<>[]:,;@\\\"!#$%&'-/=?^_{}| ~.a"@example.org` is perfectly valid, but lots of parser would not accept it.
+As it is not possible to satisfy everybody.
+UON does not define the email type.
+However a user type `!!email` could be defined for a specific application.

 ## Physics

 Physical constants

 ## Units